Prayer vigil held at Indiana campus for American held by Islamic State

 During the vigil, Hazem Bata, the executive director of the Islamic Center of North America, asked Kassig's captors to have mercy on him "and be warned that God also said he who kills a soul unjustly will be as if he killed all humankind."

-Kassig's parents have said through a spokesperson that their son was doing humanitarian work through an organisation he founded to treat refugees from Syria when he was taken captive on Oct.
+Kassig's parents have said through a spokesperson that their son was doing humanitarian work through an organization he founded to treat refugees from Syria when he was taken captive on Oct.
 1, 2013.

 Kassig converted to Islam while in captivity and has adopted the name Abdul-Rahman, the family spokesperson said.